 - 2.1.
-Every medical practitioner is responsible for ensuring that their patient is aware of his or her fees and for encouraging open discussion with their patients about health care costs.
+Every medical practitioner is responsible for ensuring that their patient is aware of their fees and for encouraging open discussion with their patients about health care costs.
 Good IFC practice is essential to meeting this responsibility. - 2.2.
-It is reasonable for medical practitioners to arrange for practice staff to provide IFC on their behalf. - 2.3.
+The AMA encourages medical practitioners to review its guide to Informed financial consent a collaboration between doctors and patients and discuss it with their patients. - 2.3.
+It is reasonable for medical practitioners to arrange for practice staff to provide IFC on their behalf. - 2.4.
 Medical practitioners work in healthcare teams comprising a regular and established set of colleagues.
 This means that while patients can choose their treating practitioner, they are not able to choose the other medical practitioners who also provide services during the procedure or treatment.
-In these situations, the treating practitioner: - should ask the other medical practitioners to provide him or her with information about their fees, so that it can be provided to patients as part of the IFC of the treating practitioner: - is responsible for providing the patient with the names and contact details of the other medical practitioners; - is responsible for providing the patient's details to the other medical practitioners in a timely fashion.

-- 2.4.
-Medical practitioners who provide medical services in association with the treating practitioner are responsible for providing IFC to their patients, or providing information about their fees to the treating practitioner. - 2.5.
-In the event that the patient wishes to seek an estimate of fees from another medical practitioner, the treating practitioner should facilitate this where possible by referring the patient for assessment. - 2.6.
+In these situations, the treating practitioner - (a) should ask the other medical practitioners to provide them information about their fees, so that it can be provided to patients as part of the IFC of the treating practitioner - (b) is responsible for providing the patient with the names and contact details of the other medical practitioners - (c) is responsible for providing the patient's details to the other medical practitioners in a timely fashion. - 2.5.
+Medical practitioners who provide medical services in association with the treating practitioner are responsible for providing IFC to their patients or providing information about their fees to the treating practitioner. - 2.6.
+In the event that the patient wishes to seek an estimate of fees from another medical practitioner, the treating practitioner should facilitate this where possible by referring the patient for assessment. - 2.7.
 Medical practitioners should provide the patient with the relevant Medicare Benefits Schedule item numbers for each of the proposed procedures or treatments to enable the patient to confirm the applicable Medicare rebate and private health insurance benefit.